JKC-Codes/eleventy-plugin-time-to-read/README.md

 ### Language
 - Default: 'en'
 - Accepts: A string with a [Unicode BCP 47 language identifier](https://www.unicode.org/reports/tr35/tr35.html#BCP_47_Conformance).
+E.g. 'en', 'es', 'fr', 'ru', 'hi', 'zh'.

 The language to use when outputting reading times, for example:

-- French = fr
+- fr = French
-- Spanish = es
+- es = Spanish
-- Russian = ru
+- ru = Russian
-- Simplified Chinese = zh-hans
+- zh-hans = Simplified Chinese
-- German as used in Austria = de-AT
+- de-AT = German as used in Austria

 Can also change the number script by using '-u-nu-':